 i.
 The figures disclosed above are based on the Restated Financial Statements of the Company.

-- ii.
-The RoNW has been computed by dividing restated net profit after tax (excluding exceptional items) with restated Net worth as at the end of the year/period - iii.
-Weighted average = Aggregate of year-wise weighted RoNW divided by the aggregate of weights i.e. (RoNW x Weight) for each year/Total of weights.
+ii.
+The RoNW has been computed by dividing restated net profit after tax (excluding exceptional items) with restated Net worth as at the end of the year/period

 4. Net Asset Value (NAV) per Equity Share: